Export Findings and Usage of Reporting Tools

 category: my-analysis-tool

-VEX is a developing standard by the American Cyber Defence Agency (CISA) that defines the assessment of potential vulnerabilities in a software product.
+The Vulnerability Exploitability eXchange (VEX) is a developing standard by the American Cyber Defence Agency (CISA) and defines the assessment of potential vulnerabilities in a software product.